Canon 5D Mark III vs Panasonic S5

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the S5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark III and S5 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.